serso/android-checkout/README.md

 **Checkout** requires `com.android.vending.BILLING` permission in runtime.
-If you use **Checkout** as a library project then nothing should be done - permission will be merged automatically during manifest merging.
-In any other cases, you need to include it into your application's manifest:
+If you use **Checkout** as a library project then nothing should be done - permission will be merged automatically during the manifest merging step.
+In any other cases you need to include it into your application's manifest:
 ```xml
 <uses-permission android:name="com.android.vending.BILLING" />
 ```